 On the Right Track

-On larger conference you might come across the concept of track.
 These are areas of expertise and knowledge the conference organizers want to highlight.

 If your talk doesn’t fit any of the tracks, this might just not be the correct conference to submit to.
 There are plenty of others, so don’t give up!